|

 restricted by the component in shortest supply regardless of

+how much other nutrients are in excess.
 In the time of the American farmers destruction of the

 Eastern farmland nitrogen was the limiting nutrient, there